CompGenomeLab/boquila/README.md

         --sens <INT>        Sensitivity of selected reads.
                             If some positions are predominated by specific nucleotides, increasing this value can make simulated reads more similar to input reads.
-                            However runtime will also increase linearly. [default: 2] [possible
+                            However runtime will also increase linearly.
-                            values: 1, 2, 3, 4, 5]
+                            [possible values: 10-100] [default: 20]
+        --qual <QUAL>       Quality score to be applied to to each position for all reads.
+                            'setQual' flag should be present in order it to work Has no effect if input reads are not in FASTQ format. [default: I]
 ```

 Generated reads will be written to stdout in FASTA or FASTQ format.